 Legal Division staff has received requests for advice regarding officials who are members of governmental entities that manage airports or harbors.
-Although these entities broadly provide public services through their publicly available infrastructure, the permits, licenses and use entitlements they issue are generally provided to those people who use the facilities as opposed to all people residing within the city, county, or other jurisdiction in which the infrastructure is located.
-As a result, application of the public generally exception in these instances can be inconsistent because the general rule often does not apply due to the jurisdictional thresholds for a "significant segment" while the special circumstance exception for public services and utilities in subdivision (e)(1) only applies if the decision sets or adjusts assessments, taxes, fee or rates for government services.
+Although these entities broadly provide public services through their publicly available infrastructure, the permits, licenses and use entitlements they issue are generally provided to those people who use the facilities as opposed

-1 The Political Reform Act (Act) is set forth in Government Code Sections 81000 through 91014, and all further statutory references are to this code.
-The Commission's regulations are contained in Division 6, Title 2 of the California Code of Regulations, and all regulatory references are to this source.
+&lt;sup>1 The Political Reform Act is contained in Government Code Sections 81000 through 91014.
+All statutory references are to the Government Code, unless otherwise indicated.
+The regulations of the Fair Political Practices Commission are contained in Sections 18104 through 18998 of Title 2 of the California Code of Regulations.
+All regulatory references are to Title 2, Division 6 of the California Code of Regulations, unless otherwise indicated.